 Do I Need an Officiant and Witness to Elope in Oregon?

 Yes.
 You will need an officiant and two witnesses to elope in Oregon.

 Friendly tip: A friend or family member can officiate your ceremony for free!
 All they need to do is fill out the application on the Universal Life Church website to become an ordained officiant.
 The application takes less less than 5 minutes.
 I’m also ordained and officiate ceremonies for free!

 Do I Need a Permit to Elope in Oregon?

 Depending on your chosen elopement location, you may need a special use permit.
-However, most locations in Oregon, particularly Oregon Coast elopement locations, don’t require one if you have less than 75 people.
+However, most locations in Oregon, particularly Oregon Coast elopement locations, don’t require one unless you have more than 50 people at your elopement.
 That being said, always be sure to ask your photographer.
 They will know where to send you if you need one.
+You can also do some googling about your chosen location to get more information about permits.
 Failure to obtain a permit may result in hefty fines.